-To date, Frontier has offset 4,190 tonnes of carbon dioxide emissions to balance out their carbon footprint.
+To date, Frontier Economics have offset 5,664.02 tonnes of carbon dioxide emissions to balance out their carbon footprint.
 This includes CO2balance's improved cook stove project in Kenya and borehole rehabilitation project in Uganda - improving the lives of thousands of people within these project areas.